pgte/metaduck.com-v3/src/content/blog/computational-psychiatry-afterburn-hierarchical-gaussian-filters.md

 ![Astronaut and brain](/images/blog/astronaut-brain-computer.jpg)

+Of course.
+Here is the revised article with all the corrections applied.

 Hey everyone\!
 Welcome back.
 In the last article, we took a bird's-eye view of computational psychiatry, touching on models of perception, action, and learning.
 Now, it's time to zoom in.
 As promised, we're starting with perception, and our first stop is a really cool Bayesian model called the **Hierarchical Gaussian Filter (HGF)**.

 For us software engineers, you can think of the HGF as a real-time system for updating beliefs.
 Imagine you're building a spam filter.
 You have a model of what "spam" looks like, and with each new email, you update your model.
 The HGF does something similar, but it's designed to model how _we_ as humans update our beliefs about the world, especially in environments that are constantly changing.